 Today’s Reading: Mark 6:14-29

 Our thanks for John the Baptist Who, till his dying day, Made straight paths for the Savior And heralded His way!
-In witnessing to Jesus Through times of threat or shame May we with faith and courage The Lamb of God proclaim.
-(LSB 518:24)
+In witnessing to Jesus Through times of threat or shame May we with faith and courage The Lamb of God proclaim. (“By All Your Saints in Warfare” LSB 518, st.24)

 -Rev. Daniel Voth, pastor of Immanuel Lutheran Church in Grand Forks, ND.

 Study Christ’s words on the cross to see how you can show more Christlike grace in your life.
 Perfect for group or individual study, each chapter has a Q&A at the end, and the back of the book includes a leader guide.
 Available now from Concordia Publishing House.